-On September 29, 2023, A.M.
-Best re-affirmed our "A- (Excellent)" rating with a stable outlook, the fourth highest of 13 ratings, for our two principal operating subsidiaries: GLRE and GRIL.
+On October 18, 2024, A.M.
+Best re-affirmed our "A- (Excellent)" and the Long-Term Issuer Credit Ratings of "a-" (Excellent) for our principal operating subsidiaries and revised the outlook to positive from stable.
 We believe a strong rating is important to compete and market reinsurance products to clients and brokers.
 These ratings reflect the rating agency's opinion of our reinsurance subsidiaries' financial strength, operating performance, and ability to meet obligations.
 It is not an evaluation directed toward the investors' protection or a recommendation to buy, sell or hold our ordinary shares.